MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/cloud-automation.md

 Once the identity is assigned to the Azure function, assign it a role using [role-based access control (RBAC)](https://docs.microsoft.com/azure/role-based-access-control/overview) to access the resources.
 For example, to update a resource, the *Contributor* role will need to be assigned to the function identity.

-## Cost Considerations
+## Cost considerations

+Use the [Pricing calculator][Cost-Calculator] to estimate costs.
 Here are some considerations for lowering cost.

 ### Azure Logic Apps